THE THREE INVESTIGATORS

 It is imperative to note that the adhesive that was used to bind the textblocks to the covers on most of the

-Random House Trade Edition books was of a very poor quality that dried out and has become very brittle.
+Random House Trade Edition books was of a very poor quality which tends to dry out and become very brittle.
 Unfortunately, a very high percentage of Three Investigators books are found with textblocks that are either partially or completely detached from the covers.
 Often, books are found that have already been repaired by a former owner.
 Books that are currently in nice, tight condition often get jarred apart in the mailing process.
 For the most part, repairing the books is not too difficult.
-Please see the link found at the bottom of this page to an excellent repair tutorial created by fellow collector, Robert Held.
+Please follow the link found at the bottom of this page to an excellent repair tutorial created by fellow collector, Robert Held.

-In addition, the endpapers may be uncut or cut.
-Uncut endpapers are one continuous, two-page sheet while cut eps have been sliced down the center with one half being pasted to inside cover of the book and the other half attached to the textblock.
-In general, uncut endpapers were used on the very earliest printings of books #1 and #2, on all copies of #26, 27 and 28, and on some of the later glossy-cover printings of a few of the earier titles like #4, 5, 11, 13, 16 and 17.
-Occasionally, one will find uncut eps on other books within the series but these are real oddities.
-Uncut eps helped make the books more sturdy and prevented textblock separation.
+The endpapers may be uncut or cut.
+Uncut endpapers are one continuous, two-page sheet while cut eps have been sliced down the center with one half being pasted to the inside cover of the book and the other half attached to the textblock.
+In general, uncut endpapers were used on First Printings of titles #1 and #2, on all copies of #26, 27 and 28, and on some of the later glossy-cover printings of a few of the earlier titles like #4, 5, 11, 13, 16 and 17.
+Occasionally, one will find uncut endpapers on other books within the series but these are real oddities.
+Uncut endpapers helped make the books more sturdy and prevented separation of the textblock from the cover.
 Unfortunately, the vast majority of Three Investigators books contain cut endpapers.

 To learn how to professionally repair your damaged T3I books, click HERE.